whitneyburton/portfolios/students/1606-back/brendan-dillon/mod_1_portfolio.md

 ### Playing a Part

 * Miyamoto Posse: I attended weekly meetings and worked through some Unity tutorials with the goal of helping the posse put together a game by the end of next module.
+* I did the readings for Hack Design and participated in several of the weekly discussions.
 * I hung around Turing until about 7 most evenings and made myself available to help with problems people were running in to.
 * I unloaded and loaded the dishwashers ~10 times throughout the module.